Traeger Smoked Spatchcock Turkey

 How do you keep a turkey moist when smoking?

 The best way to do this is to smoke the turkey directly on your Traeger’s grill grates.
 You can intermittently baste with olive oil or spritz the bird with melted butter and apple juice.
-To make things even more delicious, fill a roasting pan with a small amount of water to keep the meat moist throughout the cooking process.
+To make things even more delicious, fill a roasting pan with a small amount of water and place it on the smoker to keep the environment in the smoker moist throughout the cooking process.

 Should I wrap my spatchcock turkey in foil while smoking on the Traeger?